 Using a unique combination of hypnosis, NLP Success Coaching and latest cognitive behavioural techniques identify the sources of stress in your life, and learn healthier and more effective ways to manage stress.
 Learn how to Reframe problems.
 Learn to look at the bigger picture.
 Adjust, adapt and survive.
 Focus on positive outcomes… and more.

-A one-to-one session with Max Kirsten includes:
+A one-to-one hypnotherapy session to beat stress includes:

 - Learn how to overcome the stress and to practise Mental Toughness and self-hypnosis regularly

 - Learn the importance of breathing and posture in daily life